JaredCounts/OpenFold/README.md

 	* A way to manually rotate, scale, and explore the model
 	* A non-wireframe mode (ie. have slices not see-through)
 * Improved layout engine (better packing)
+	* Can better pack polygons on the same slice that aren't connected.
+	* Can also do circle-packing style fitting.
 * Lovepop style notching (alternating sides)
+* A way to export straight to DXF

 ### OPTIMIZATIONS
 * Data structures could improve intersection tests